Visa Extension Status: Can You Stay in the U.S.?

 You are generally allowed to remain in the U.S. while your visa extension status is pending.

-This period is often referred to as a “period of authorized stay.”
+In most immigration contexts, people refer to this as a “period of authorized stay.”

 However, approval is not guaranteed.

 From a documentation standpoint, clarity and compliance are critical during this phase.
-Legal strategy should always come from a licensed immigration attorney, but linguistic accuracy plays a structural role in how your documents are reviewed.
+Legal strategy should always come from a licensed immigration attorney; however, linguistic accuracy still plays a structural role in how officers review your documents.

 Why Documentation Quality Matters During Visa Extension Processing Time